 MEASURE:

-Preserve worked with Climate Neutral to Measure our Carbon Footprint…so what does that mean?
+Preserve works with Change Climate.org to Measure our Carbon Footprint…so what does that mean?

-Climate Neutral helps companies identify recognized business impact areas and then use established “emissions factors” to estimate the CO2 that is attributable to activities within those impact areas.
+Change Climate helps companies identify recognized business impact areas and then use established “emissions factors” to estimate the CO2 that is attributable to activities within those impact areas.
 Depending on the category, estimates can be based on volume of material used, on spends, or on distances.
 These measurements are based on averages.
 As you can imagine, unless you own your own vehicles (which Preserve doesn’t) or continuously monitor a partner’s operations, it can be hard to directly measure an exact footprint.
-An example is that we don’t measure how long a truck idles with our product on it, instead the approach is to use an estimate of how much fuel is used on average to deliver a certain weight a certain distance.
-Because we know that there is some uncertainty, our goal from the beginning was to overestimate areas whenever possible.
+An example is that we don’t measure how long a truck idles with our product on it; instead the approach is to use an estimate of how much fuel is used on average to deliver a certain weight a certain distance.
+Because we know that there is some uncertainty, our goal from the beginning is to overestimate areas whenever possible.
+This is consistent with measurement under the Greenhouse Gas Protocol, and the goal is to always add more granularity to measurements as feasible.

 Scope 1